How to Block Acrylic Yarn: How to Block Crochet 5 Ways

 However, if you “kill acrylic” when steam blocking, this IS permanent because killing acrylic begins to melt the yarn just to the point that it loses some of it’s elasticity, and this is permanent.
 Once you kill acrylic, you can’t undo it.
 Your killed acrylic piece will become really soft and have an incredible drape (perfect for shawls).

-Wet & spray blocking acrylic yarn are great for blocking a project to a specified shape or measurement.
+Wet & spray blocking acrylic yarn are great methods for blocking a project to a specified shape or measurement.
 Steam blocking is great for permanently softening up a project and adding drape when needed.

-45 Comments
+47 Comments

 1. Thanks for the email on blocking.
 I think that may explain why my sisters sweater I made her – stretched out terribly after she washed it – bet her dryer was too hot and she killed the acrylic.
 The label says it can be machine washed and dryed, but I am sure at a lower temp than she did.
 I have never thought about blocking before I sewed the peice together, think I’ll try that next time.
 I bought a hand steamer and have tried that but I don’t know how long you’re supposed to house it over the fabric and I see you steam after it’s pinned, I tried it before… Gonna try again. thanks